AlexJReid/blog/content/posts/runhouse/index.md

 ## Why Not
 - Well, it doesn't work... right now
 - Clickhouse is meant for far, far larger amounts of data than what can fit into a Cloud Run RAM disk (2GB on the most expensive type, after any overheads so more like 1.5GB?)
-- sqlite may perform a similar duty, after a trivial HTTP API, similar to Clickhouse's is implemented - performance TBD.
+- sqlite may be a substitute... after a trivial HTTP API, similar to Clickhouse's is implemented.
 This is all about tiny datasets anyway.
+A `.sqlite3` file would be mastered and added to the image instead of `/var/lib/clickhouse`.
 - You would need to rebuild the image for new data (although you could pull it in from GCS/S3 on start)
 - Data volume/image size might make the service take a long time to start on demand
 - Clickhouse probably wasn't designed to be robbed of _all_ CPU when not serving an HTTP request (I believe this is what Cloud Run does.
 I don't know enough about Clickhouse's internals to comment on whether that'll break things.)